-And the lure, the outcome, the reward for choosing from the heart to serve God as opposed to being in slavery to sin?
-Our reading translates the word karpon as "advantage" to contrast the results of sin with the results of service to God, which I think is better translated with its literal meaning of "fruit."
-"Advantage" has a modern connotation of one-upmanship, of gaining an edge in competition, while "fruit" or "crops" still holds a sense of reaping what has been sown, of gleaning the results of careful tending.
+One last word to think about relates to the benefit, the outcome, the reward for choosing to serve God as opposed to being in slavery to sin?
+Our reading translates the word karpon as "advantage" to contrast the results of sin with the results of service to God but I think it is better translated with its literal meaning of "fruit."
+"Advantage" has a modern connotation of one-upmanship, of gaining an edge in competition, while "fruit" or "crop" still holds a sense of reaping what has been sown, of gleaning the results of careful tending.
 So I would express verses 21-22 of our reading as "So what did you reap from sowing wild oats?
 That crop is death.
-But now that you have been freed from sin and are in service to God, your harvest is sanctification, and the crop is eternal life."
+But now that you have been freed from sin and are in service to God, your harvest is sanctification and the crop is eternal life."

 So what then?
 Should we sin because we are not under the law but under grace?
 By no means!
-We joyfully choose from our hearts to be in service to God, and celebrate receiving the free gift of eternal life in Christ Jesus our Lord.
+When we think about it we realize we can joyfully choose from our hearts to be in service to God and celebrate receiving the free gift of eternal life in Christ Jesus our Lord.